RJPearson94/terraform-aws-open-next/docs/continuous-deployments.md

 # Continuous deployment

-For this functionality to work correctly, lifecycle rules have been added to the production distribution to ignore changes to origins, ordered_cache_behaviors and default_cache_behavior.
+For this functionality to work correctly, lifecycle rules have been added to the production distribution to ignore changes to origins, ordered_cache_behaviors, default_cache_behavior and custom_error_responses.
 For Terraform to be able to update the distribution, you will need to update the staging distribution and then promote the changes.

 ## Initial deployment